 The FAFSA is the Free Application for Federal Student Aid.
-The application is the first step in receiving federal aid including Pell Grant, Perkins Loan, Stafford Loans and work-study.
+The application is the first step in receiving federal aid including Pell Grant, Perkins Loan, Federal Direct Student Loans and work-study.
 The FAFSA application provides schools with the Expected Family Contribution (EFC) which is used to determine the types of financial aid to be offered.

 The Financial Aid office cannot begin your aid package until you have been admitted with a fully processed FAFSA on file.